arXiv/arxiv-docs/source/help/rss.md

  - categorization and order of new, cross, replace and replace-cross now matches listings

+ - An author list is now provided for each paper

 The RSS output complies with the [RSS 2.0 specification](https://www.rssboard.org/rss-specification).
 RSS 0.91, and 1.0 are no longer supported.
 Atom format is still supported -- for example [http://rss.arxiv.org/atom/math]().

 Looking for search results in an *RSS-like* format?
 See the [arXiv search